vovkos/doxyrest/doc/manual/rst/index.rst

 The main purpose of Doxyrest is to generate **beautiful** Sphinx-based documentation for **C/C++** APIs.
 But not just that!

 Doxygen can be replaced with your own source-code-analyzing tool capable of producing Doxygen-compatible XML database.
-Lua frames used for generation of Re-StructuredText can also be replaced with your own ones.
+Lua frames used for generation of reStructuredText can also be replaced with your own ones.
 It means that both the input and the output of Doxyrest are **100% customizable** -- and without re-compilation!

 To rephrase, Doxyrest could be used to produce customizable documentation/stats/reports for APIs written in **any programming language**!